How to install and start an SSH server in Fedora 36

 In this particular article, you have learned the following:

-• How to install an SSH server
+• How to install an SSH server in Fedora

 • How to start an SSH server in Fedora

-• How to check SSH service status in Fedora.
+• How to check SSH service status in Fedora

 Hi, i did as it’s explained. i’ve got two laptops, one on fedora36 another on fedora 21, i can connect/login ssh in terminal from f21 to f36, but if i try to login from f36 to f21 it says Connection reset by 192.168.0.173 port 22.
 Could you advise what’s wrong with me?